galliot-us/smart-social-distancing/README.md

 You should have [Docker](https://docs.docker.com/get-docker/) on your device.

+Optionally, you can install [docker-compose](https://docs.docker.com/compose) to build and run the processor containers easily.
+**In some edge devices, such as Coral or Jetson Nano, the [official installation guide](https://docs.docker.com/compose/install/) can fail because there isn't in the repository an already build image for that device architecture.
+If this is the case, we recommend installing docker-compose using [pip](https://pypi.org/project/docker-compose/)**

 #### Download a sample video (Optional)

 If you don't have any camera to test the solution you can use any video as an input source.
 You can download an example with the following command.